nicolobruno/generic-graphic/README.md

 ## Component generic Graphic to using react-chartjs-2

 The component receives the props `type` for the type of graphic, `data` that has the graphic information, `width` and `height`.
+The `options` key includes other customizable stuff like tooltips, labels, axes, and more. information, `width` and `height`.
 The `options` key includes other customizable stuff like tooltips, labels, axes, and more.

 **Props**